TheTridentOne/docs.thetrident.one/docs/faq/fee-royalty-and-split.md

 Split is one of most interesting parts of Trident.

-Split is an attribute of a collection, chosen by creator.
+Split is an attribute of a collection, chosen by creator from 0% ~ 10%.

-## Case
+**A Collection with split means, a portion of every sale from the same collection will be taken as split, allocated to every early buyer of NFT from this collection on a pro-rata basis.**